sekirama/Wheat-Transparency/README.md

 If you find any bug in my theme you can tell to me in the #themes on the Official BetterDiscord server (On Discord of course), or you can PM me too.

+Thanks for everyone who helped me when i had problems with this theme, specially:
+-Omniscient (For helping with a lot of the codes + the template theme)

+-uri (For helping with some (50%) codes)

+-Nirewen (For testing the theme and telling me the bugs)

+-Jiiks (For helping me some codes)

 I will probably make some updates in the future, because there is a lot of things to add too, also, thanks for wasting some time of your life to read this thing that doesn't help in anything (except the "bugs" part, this one is important).

 ~Zekeeh